bheisler/criterion.rs/book/src/user_guide/plots_and_graphs.md

    └── slope.svg
 ```

-The `new` folder contains the statistics for the last benchmarking run, while the `base` folder contains those for the previous run.
+The `new` folder contains the statistics for the last benchmarking run, while the `base` folder contains those for the last run on the `base` baseline (see [Command-Line Options](/user_guide/command_line_options.html#baselines) for more information on baselines).
 The plots are in the `report` folder.
-Criterion.rs only keeps historical data for two runs.
-The `report/both` folder contains plots which show both runs on one plot, while the `report/change` folder contains plots showing the differences between the two runs.
+Criterion.rs only keeps historical data for the last run.
+The `report/both` folder contains plots which show both runs on one plot, while the `report/change` folder contains plots showing the differences between the last two runs.
 This example shows the plots produced by the default `bench_function` benchmark method.
 Other methods may produce additional charts, which will be detailed in their respective pages.

 ## MAD/Mean/Median/SD/Slope